Sutton Hoo: Basil Brown and Charles Phillips: 1938–1939

 The following month, Charles Phillips of Cambridge University heard rumours of a ship discovery.
 He was taken to Sutton Hoo by Mr Maynard, the Ipswich Museum curator, and was staggered by what he saw.
 Within a short time, following discussions with the Ipswich Museum, the British Museum, the Science Museum, and Office of Works, Phillips had taken over responsibility for the excavation of the burial chamber.

 Initially, Phillips and the British Museum instructed Brown to cease excavating until they could get their team assembled, but he continued working, something which may have saved the site from being looted by treasure hunters.
-Phillips' team included W.F.
+Phillips's team included W.F.
 Grimes and O.G.S.
 Crawford of the Ordnance Survey, Peggy Piggott (later known as Margaret Guido) and Stuart Piggott, and other friends and colleagues.
 Extensive photography of the ship excavation was made by Mercie Lack and Barbara Wagstaff.

 The need for secrecy and various vested interests led to a confrontation between Phillips and the Ipswich Museum.
 In 1935–1936 Phillips and his friend Grahame Clark had taken control of The Prehistoric Society.
-The curator, Mr. Maynard, then turned his attention to developing Brown's work for the museum.
-Phillips, who was hostile toward the museum's honorary president, Reid Moir, F.R.S., had now reappeared, and he deliberately excluded Moir and Maynard from the new discovery at Sutton Hoo.
+Maynard, then turned his attention to developing Brown's work for the museum.
+Phillips, who disliked the museum's honorary president, Reid Moir, F.R.S., had now reappeared, and he deliberately excluded Moir and Maynard from the new discovery at Sutton Hoo.
 After Ipswich Museum prematurely announced the discovery, reporters attempted to access the site, so Pretty paid for two policemen to guard the site 24 hours a day.

 The finds, having been packed and removed to London, were brought back for a treasure trove inquest held that autumn at Sutton village hall, where it was decided that since the treasure was buried without the intention to recover it, it was the property of Pretty as the landowner.
 Pretty decided to bequeath the treasure as a gift to the nation, so that the meaning and excitement of her discovery could be shared by everyone.

 When World War II broke out in September 1939, the grave-goods were put in storage.
 Sutton Hoo was used as a training ground for military vehicles.
 Phillips and colleagues produced important publications in 1940 including a dedicated issue of Antiquity.